bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 ## Handling Dependencies in 2026

-BART PROOF-READ LEFT OFF HERE!!!
+Both the previous `linkify.js` script and the new `linkifier` CLI are built using [NodeJS](https://nodejs.org/en).
+Since ES6 I've become extremely fond of coding in Javascript, and the NodeJS environment is mature, well supported, and cross-platform.
+It also has a very well thought out mechanism for including third-party libraries in your own projects, the Node Package Manger, [NPM](https://www.npmjs.com).

-There are lots of reason I like to code with [NodeJS](https://nodejs.org/en), but a big one is the amazing library of open source packages available to me via the Node Package Manger ([NPM](https://www.npmjs.com)).
 I simply couldn't create tools like Linkifier without depending on open source modules — I neither have the time nor the skills to implement everything myself from scratch!

 In more innocent times, you were pretty safe importing just about any NPN module in your project.
 Worst-case, it was buggy and didn't work very well, so you tried something else!